 This truly represented India well with tender butter chicken and paneer cheese.
 It had a very distinct and unique flavor that we fell in love with.

 7. Paris’ Brasserie Born Braised Beef (4/5 NOMs)

 Fries and mushrooms always go great together, and here it created a great combination with braised beef and horseradish cream.

-So great to see another Asia inspired Poutine with Chinese influence.
+So great to see another Asian-inspired poutine with a Chinese influence.
 The BBQ pulled pork, hoisin gravy, sesame seeds and vegetable slaw made for a great combination.

 First Class 3D Experience

-Along with tasty food, Air Canada also set up a virtual experience where you can try First Class, or if you don’t feel super classy, Coach.
-You get to try playing games, ordering food, and even eating it.
-Most people might start throwing their food and plates at other passengers.
-This is one of those rare cases where you won’t get the United Airlines experience of being dragged off the plane or tazzed.
+Along with tasty food, Air Canada also set up a virtual experience where you can try First Class or, if you don’t feel super classy, Coach.
+All using a 3D Headset to simulate the whole experience.
+You can play games, order and eat food.
+Yes, you actually can eat food using the headset.
+You can even throw your food at other passengers.
+Its the only time you won’t get thrown off or tazzed.
 The 3D Headset works just fine if you’re wearing glasses, so don’t skip this very fun experience!1351 Connecticut Ave NW, Washington, DC 20036

 Facebook / Twitter